Commencement 2025

 Both undergraduate and graduate students

-1. Guest tickets will be distributed to your email address (as indicated in MyUCLA) between Tuesday of Week 9 through Thursday, June 13, 2024.
+3. Guest tickets will be distributed to your email address (as indicated in MyUCLA) between Tuesday of Week 9, May 27 through Thursday, June 12, 2025.
 It will be sent from the Central Ticket Office (tickets@cto.ucla.edu) and will contain a link for you to receive your electronic tickets.
 Keep in mind that department ceremony tickets will arrive in a separate set of email messages from the College Commencement tickets.
 Please be sure to check that your email account is accurate in MyUCLA, and also check your email account’s SPAM folder frequently, to be sure you do not overlook these important messages.

 *NOTE: As a student you do not need your own graduate ticket for the department ceremony.
 Your regalia and online RSVP are all that is needed to check in at the department ceremony.

-• Call for Undergraduate Student Speaker
+Call for Undergraduate Student Speaker, Linguistics Commencement 2025

-The Department of Linguistics invites graduating Linguistics undergraduate students from the Class of 2024 to apply to be the student speaker at our department commencement ceremony on Sunday, June 16, at 5:30 PM in Royce Hall.
+The Department of Linguistics invites graduating Linguistics undergraduate students from the Class of 2025 to apply to be the student speaker at our department commencement ceremony on Sunday, June 15, at 5:30 PM in Royce Hall.
 The student speaker will have the distinguished honor of presenting a parting and celebratory message to their fellow graduates, encouraging and inspiring them through this next journey in life.

 Eligibility